 This section describes the field measurements analysis of historical data.
 Fig. 3 illustrates the resulting refrigeration load in each unit.
-The refrigeration loads in the MT units vary from about 4 kW at -12°C to 14 kW at 30°C, with a somewhat lower peak load in MT2; the reason for the load difference between MT2 and MT3 at ambient temperatures above 10°C is not known, but it could be a control issue.
-The LT demand does not vary much throughout the year and resides between 5 kW and 7 kW.
+The refrigeration loads in the MT units vary from about 4 kW at -12°C to 14 kW at 30°C, with a somewhat lower peak load in MT3.
+The LT demand does not vary much throughout the year; it stays between 5 kW and 7 kW.
 The evaporation temperatures in the MT units are, on average, -5.5°C and -5.3°C for MT2 and MT3, respectively.
 The LT unit has -26.2°C evaporation temperature on average.
 These average values are used as constants in the EES model, and the refrigeration loads as functions of ambient temperature were adapted to the data by linear curve fittings.